ga4gh/gk-pilot/schema/clingen/def/ExtensionClinvarHgvsType.rst

 **Computational Definition**

-An extension item for a list of HGVS values associated with a Clinvar variant.
+An extension item for the Clinvar HGVS type associated with a Clinvar variant.

     **Information Model**